amrutha3899/Mental-Health-Conversation-Explorer/README.md

 **Problem**

-Conversational datasets—especially in sensitive domains like mental health—are often unstructured and difficult to explore.
+Conversational datasets, especially in sensitive domains like mental health are often unstructured and difficult to explore.
 Traditional analysis methods lack interactivity and fail to capture the nuance in conversations.

 **Solution**